If you’ve ever bought property before, you’ve probably glanced at your deed and noticed its legal description.

 Commence at the NE Corner of the East ½ of West ½ of NE ¼ of SW ¼ of Section 17, Township 1 North, Range 12 West and run S – degrees 03’08” E, 28 feet to the South right of way line of Silver Lake Road and the Point of Beginning; thence continue S 0 degrees 03’08” E, 409.67 feet; thence N 89 degrees 54’41” W, 314.69 feet to the East line of a 20 foot easement; thence run N 0 degrees 04’27’ W along said line, 409.50 feet to the South right of way line of Silver Lake Road; thence run S 89 degrees 56’41” E along said line 314.86 feet to the Point of Beginning.

-A professional land surveyor creates legal descriptions of property.
+A professional land surveyor creates the legal description of a property.

 They act as an unbiased third-party fact-checker.